What Personal Information does Benchling collect?

 Some Personal Information you share with us directly, some information we collect automatically, and some information we collect from third parties.
 This section sets forth the categories of data we collect from you.

-Information you provide directly to us through the Services
+Information you provide directly to us through the Services or the Sites

 Contact details such as your name, email address, and phone number.
 For example, we collect such information when you register for an account, provide information within your account settings, display your user profile information, or communicate with us.